thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Defining and referencing fragments

-We will often want to include in our templates fragments from other templates.
-Common uses for this are footers, headers, menus...
+In our templates, we will often want to include parts from other templates, parts like footers, headers, menus...

-In order to do this, Thymeleaf needs us to define the fragments available for inclusion, what we can do by using the `th:fragment` attribute.
+In order to do this, Thymeleaf needs us to define these parts, "fragments", for inclusion, which can be done using the `th:fragment` attribute.

-Now let's say we want to add a standard copyright footer to all our grocery pages, and for that we define a `/WEB-INF/templates/footer.html` file containing this code:
+Say we want to add a standard copyright footer to all our grocery pages, so we create a `/WEB-INF/templates/footer.html` file containing this code:

 ```html
 <!DOCTYPE html>